($728) Cost to ship a car from Chicago, IL to Pittsburgh, PA

 Factors affecting Chicago to Pittsburgh car shipping costs

-When transporting your vehicle from Chicago to Pittsburgh, these factors will influence the cost:
+When you’re arranging vehicle transport from Chicago to Pittsburgh, keep these cost factors in mind:

 Transport method